Lockhart Independent School District

 The Lockhart Independent School District is a public school district based in Lockhart, Texas.
 In addition to Lockhart, the district also serves the portions of Mustang Ridge, Niederwald, and Pettytown in Caldwell County, as well as the unincorporated communities of Dale, Lytton Springs, Maxwell, Brownsboro, Delhi, Elm Grove, McMahan, Mendoza, Saint Johns Colony, Seawillow, Taylorsville, and Tilmon.

-The district's motto is "100 percent success – Every Child – Every Time!"

 In 2008–09, 2009–10, and 2010–11, the school district was rated "Recognized" by the Texas Education Agency.